Paulilami/FLARE/README.md

 ./drone_communication

 ```
-Customization
+## Customization

-FLARE is designed for high configurability:
+**FLARE is designed for high configurability:**

 - **Message Sizes and Frequencies:** Adjust these in config.h to balance between responsiveness and bandwidth consumption.
-- 2 **Security Settings:** Tailor the cryptographic parameters to meet your security level and performance requirements.
+- **Security Settings:** Tailor the cryptographic parameters to meet your security level and performance requirements.
-Network Topology: Configure network_manager to optimize for the scale of your drone network and the typical operational area.
+- **Network Topology:** Configure network_manager to optimize for the scale of your drone network and the typical operational area.

+## Disclaimer

+FLARE: Fast Lightweight Authenticated Relay for Drones, is developed as a research project with the primary aim of enhancing communication technologies for civilian drone operations.
+This protocol is intended for academic purposes and civilian applications only.
+It allows for customization and adaptation to various types of non-military drones to facilitate advanced communication capabilities.

+**Restrictions on Use:**
+- **No Military Use**: This protocol is strictly prohibited for use in military applications or any form of weaponized drone operations.
+- **No Harmful or Destructive Use**: The use of this protocol to harm individuals, groups, or property is expressly forbidden.
+- **Research and Civilian Use Only**: This protocol is designed for research and development within civilian fields and should only be used to further development and understanding in such contexts.

+The developers of FLARE expressly disclaim any liability for misuse of this protocol.
+Users are responsible for ensuring their use of FLARE complies with all applicable laws and regulations.
+Any use of this protocol that contravenes these guidelines or engages in activities that result in harm or are intended for destructive purposes will be subject to legal action.

+By using FLARE, users agree to adhere to these conditions and acknowledge the potential legal and ethical consequences of misuse.
+We encourage all users to handle the protocol responsibly and with consideration towards the safety and well-being of others.